Educational stage

 Educational stages are subdivisions of formal learning, typically covering early childhood education, primary education, secondary education and tertiary education.
-The United Nations Educational, Scientific and Cultural Organization (UNESCO) recognizes nine levels of education in its International Standard Classification of Education (ISCED) system (from Level 0 (pre-primary education) through Level 8 (doctoral)).
-UNESCO's International Bureau of Education maintains a database of country-specific education systems and their stages.
+The United Nations Educational, Scientific and Cultural Organisation (UNESCO) recognises nine levels of education in its International Standard Classification of Education (ISCED) system (from Level 0 (pre-primary education) through Level 8 (doctoral)).
+UNESCO's International Bureau of Education maintains a database of country-specific education systems and their stages, published as World Data on Education.
 Some countries divide levels of study into grades or forms for school children in the same year.

 Organization

 Education during childhood and early adulthood is typically provided through either a two- or three-stage system of childhood school, followed by additional stages of higher education or vocational education for those who continue their formal education: